Minoosh-Kallam/Prework-Assignment_-Minoosh-Reddy/README.md

 Question 3: Pattern Printer

-Just included the solutions of the 3 questions , For execution need to copy the solution and run in ide/comman-line .
+Just included the solutions of the 3 questions , For execution kindly copy the solution and run in ide/comman-line .